waxdred/Term_ChatGPT/README.md

 `ChatGPT` is a Neovim plugin or app for your terminal that allows you to interact with OpenAI's GPT-3 language model.
 With `ChatGPT`, you can ask questions and get answers from GPT-3 in real-time.
+Save your `Session` automatic for can use again

 `Plugin create in Goland using charmbracelet/bubbles for the view`